 At the end of the 15th century, the church and hospital were destroyed several times by fires.
 After another of them, reinforcement buttresses were erected in 1545, and at the end of the 16th century, the tower was rebuilt.
 In the years 1726-1728, the reconstruction took place, fundamentally changing the character of the church.
 A narrower and lower southern aisle has been added to the existing gothic building, thus creating a three-nave interior.
 At the same time, the baroque form was given to the gables, previously decorated with gothic pinnacles.
 The southern nave was dismantled in 1966 due to war damages, partially restoring its original appearance to the church.

-The church from the fifteenth century was a hall, two-aisle building, without a chancel externally separated from the nave, with a tower on the western side.
-Currently its length is 36 meters and the width is 18 meters.
-The northern wall has prominent outer buttresses.
-Two portals lead to interior: the ogival under the tower and the smaller one on the north side.
-The church is lit with a large, single, pointed arch window with traceries in the east wall and four ogival windows from the north.
-Windows on the south side are the result of modern reconstruction.
-The interior is decorated with a diamond vault in the porch under the tower and the groin vault in the chapels between the buttresses.
-The original vault of the nave did not survive.
-On the north-east side there is a square sacristy, covered with a diamond vault.
+The church from the 15th century had a hall layout, probably two-aisle, without a chancel separated from the outside, with a four-sided tower on the west side.
+On the north-eastern side there was a square sacristy, covered with a diamond vault.
+The church was about 36 meters long and 18 meters wide.
+Two portals led to the interior: the ogival one under the tower and a smaller one on the north side, perhaps another one was also located in the eastern part of the southern wall.
+The church was illuminated by a large, single, pointed window with traceries in the eastern wall and four ogival windows from the north and four from the south.
+The interior was covered with a diamond vault in the porch under the tower and a cross vault in the chapels between later buttresses.
+The original nave vault has not survived, so it is not known what form it had.